Aruba

-Aruba, (Note: /əˈruːbə/ ə-ROO-bə, /nl/ or /nl/, /pap/) officially the Country of Aruba, (Note: Land Aruba; Pais Aruba) is a constituent island country within the Kingdom of the Netherlands, in the southern Caribbean Sea 29 km north of the Venezuelan peninsula of Paraguaná and 80 km northwest of Curaçao.
-In 1986, Aruba became a constituent country within the Kingdom of the Netherlands and acquired the formal name the Country of Aruba.
+Aruba, (Note: /əˈruːbə/ ə-ROO-bə, /nl/ or /nl/, /pap/) officially the Country of Aruba, (Note: Land Aruba; Pais Aruba) is an island constituent country within the Kingdom of the Netherlands, in the southern Caribbean Sea 29 km north of the Venezuelan peninsula of Paraguaná and 80 km north-west of Curaçao.
+In 1986, Aruba became a constituent country within the Kingdom of the Netherlands and acquired the official name.

-Aruba has an area of 179 km2.
-Aruba measures 32 km in length from its northwestern to its southeastern end and is 10 km across at its widest point.
+Aruba has an area of 179 km2, and measures 32 km in length from its north-western to its south-eastern end and is 10 km across at its widest point.
 Aruba is geologically located in South America, lying on the South American continental shelf.
 Alongside Bonaire and Curaçao, Aruba forms part of an island group referred to as the ABC islands.
 The Dutch Caribbean encompasses the ABC islands along with the other three substantial islands, the SSS islands.
 In contrast to much of the Caribbean, which experiences humid tropical climates, Aruba has a dry climate with an arid xeric landscape.
 The relatively warm and sunny weather persists throughout the year.

-With a population of 108,880 (excluding undocumented immigrants), Aruba is home to about one-third of the total population of the Dutch Caribbean.
-As one of the four countries in the Kingdom of the Netherlands, alongside the Netherlands, Curaçao, and Sint Maarten, Aruba shares Dutch nationality with its citizens.
+With a population of 108,880, Aruba is home to about one-third of the total population of the Dutch Caribbean.
+As one of the four countries in the Kingdom of the Netherlands, alongside the Netherlands, Curaçao and Sint Maarten, Aruba shares Dutch nationality with its citizens.
 Aruba lacks administrative subdivisions but is divided into eight regions for census purposes with Oranjestad as its capital.

 Etymology

 The name Aruba most likely came from the Caquetío Oruba which means "well situated island", seeing as it was the Caquetío who were present on the island when Alonso de Ojeda arrived in the 16th century.
 Between 1529 and the 1648 Treaty of Westphalia, the name "Isla de Oruba" was used for the island by the Spanish.
 The island was ceded to the Dutch, and gradually its name was changed to Aruba.

 There were many different names for Aruba used by other Amerindian groups, all of which could have contributed to the present-day name Aruba.
 Another Caquetío name for the island was Oibubia which means "Guided island".
 The Taino name for the island was Arubeira.
-The Kalinago also had two names for the island Ora Oubao which means "Shell island" and Oirubae which means "Companion of Curaçao".
+The Kalinago also had two names for the island: Ora Oubao which means "Shell island" and Oirubae which means "Companion of Curaçao".

 A common misconception is that the name "Aruba" came from Oro hubo, (Spanish for "There was gold once").
 However, the Spanish declared these islands islas inútiles, meaning "useless islands", due to their apparent lack of mineral wealth.
 It was not until 1824 that gold was discovered on Aruba by a 12-year-old herder named Willem Rasmijn, leading to the Aruban Gold Rush.